-If you progress to Honours (years 3 and 4), you will explore anatomy in year 3 through hands-on cadaveric dissection to comprehensively understand the body including its 3D interrelationships.
-You will gain practical experience in microscopy, embryology and molecular techniques while linking your anatomical knowledge with related disciplines like physiology.
-You will also develop teamworking and leadership skills and how to critique and communicate research.
+If you progress to Honours (years 3 and 4), advanced knowledge of anatomy will be developed in your Honours years through cadaveric dissection to comprehensively understand the human body, including its 3D interrelationships.
+You will also gain practical experience in microscopy, embryology and molecular techniques while linking your anatomical knowledge to biomedical research.
+You will also develop teamworking and leadership skills and learn how to critique and communicate research

-In your final year, you will complete an independent project in fields such as reproduction, forensics or medical visualisation.
-You will work closely with world-leading researchers on anatomically related advances and consider their impact on anatomy and the wider scientific community.
+In your final year, you will work closely with world-leading researchers to complete an independent project in a biomedical field of your choice, learning how anatomically related advances impact on the scientific and the wider community.